All Saints' Church, Ryde: Services and worship

+All Saints was selected in 2023 for a church planting project, with the aim of increasing the number of worshippers by introducing a more Evangelical style of contemporary worship.

 Choir

 Until recently, an established choir existed at All Saints' which has been tradition since its consecration.
 The choir used to sing at all main services as well as the additional services listed above and at weddings and funerals.
 A new choir is currently in formation and will be singing again at services soon.

 For many years, the choir has been affiliated to the Royal School of Church Music (RSCM) and the younger choristers were once trained using the RSCM 'Voice for Life' programme and also occasionally trained with other professionals.

 In previous services, music sung ranged from Tallis and Byrd to more modern composers - communion settings by Kenneth Leighton and Grayston Ives and anthems by Malcolm Archer, Colin Mawby, Alan Ridout and Paul Edwards.

 Prior to 2016, the choir sung evensong at the cathedrals of Portsmouth, Salisbury, Winchester and Chichester.

 Organ

 The organ is by Henry Willis dating from 1874.

 A specification of the organ can be found on the National Pipe Organ Register.